determined-ai/hew/README.md

 - Add and document its functionality in the Design Kit (`src/DesignKit.tsx`)
 - Aggregate its public facing exports in the index file (`src/index.ts`)

+If the component is in a folder with an index module, remember to add the export to `package.json`

 ## How to release